Okay, you asked for it….

 Great advice, but I prefer Shakespeare’s rather more eloquent version: “There is a tide in the affairs of men, which, taken at the flood, leads on to fortune; omitted, and all the voyage of their lives is bound in shallows and miseries.”
 The flood now rises, and I’m riding that wave.
 How about you?

 Why do I read?

 Like all writers, I developed my love of words through reading.
 Who can write that does not read?
 Would you ask someone to sing who’s never heard a song?
 Impossible!
 I’ve suffered large gaps in my life during which I read precious little for pleasure.
 Life has a way of catching up with us, and I called on all the usual excuses: insane work schedules, incredible stress levels, relationship problems, blah blah blah.
 As I look back on those gaps now, I wonder how I survived without books.
 I must have books — and music (you can keep the television).

 My earliest influences were Stephen King and Robert Ludlum, though I quickly added Frederick Forsyth, John LeCarre, and the singular J.R.R.
 Tolkien.
 I particularly loved a good espionage thriller in those heady Cold War days.
 I soon found inspiration in the works of Ernest Hemingway, John Steinbeck, Jack London, Charles Dickens, Harper Lee, John Irving, Tom Clancy, Harlan Coben, Lee Child, Dean Koontz… (I could go on and on).

-One of my favorite authors is Mark Helprin, whose gift of language and extraordinary characters raise me up.
+One of my favorite authors is Mark Helprin, whose gifts of language and extraordinary characters raise me up.
 If you haven’t read A Soldier of the Great War, Memoir from Antproof Case, or Winter’s Tale, you’ve missed a wonderful experience.
 And if I could step into the shoes of one character, it would be Lee Child’s enigmatic Jack Reacher.
 Man, that guy intrigues me.